mlflow/mlflow/docs/source/tracking.rst

 :py:func:`mlflow.create_experiment` creates a new experiment and returns its ID.
 Runs can be launched under the experiment by passing the experiment ID to ``mlflow.start_run``.

+:py:func:`mlflow.delete_experiment` deletes an active experiment.
+If the experiment is not found or was already deleted, the call will throw an Exception.
+Deleted experiments can be restored by calling ``mlflow.restore_experiment``.

+:py:func:`mlflow.restore_experiment` un-deletes an experiment and makes it ``ACTIVE`` again.
+If the experiment is active or cannot be found the call will throw an Exception.
+Implementation of deletion of experiment and time limit for restoring deleted experiments is left to backend stores.

 :py:func:`mlflow.start_run` returns the currently active run (if one exists), or starts a new run and returns a :py:class:`mlflow.tracking.ActiveRun` object usable as a context manager for the current run.
 You do not need to call ``start_run`` explicitly: calling one of the logging functions